Click To Call: (973) 377-7377

 Required Landlord Disclosures in New Jersey

-New Jersey landlords must make the following disclosures before a tenant can move in.
+New Jersey rental property owners must make the following disclosures before a tenant can move in.

-• Lead-Based Paint: Is the property for rent built before 1978?
+• Lead-Based Paint: Is the building for rent built before 1978?
 If so, landlords must let the tenant know of any use of lead-based paint.

 • Flood Zone: If the property is located in a known flood zone, a landlord must let the tenant know that information.